Home / Guides / Window Cleaning

 18. List on Thumbtack and respond fast

 Create a Thumbtack profile with photos and competitive pricing.
 Leads cost $5-$20 each.
-Respond within 5 minutes — the first responder wins 40% of the time.
+Respond within 5 minutes.
+The first responder wins 40% of the time.
 Budget $50-$100/month to start.

 Time: 30 minutes + ongoing · Cost: $50 - $100/month